 The Omega 3:6 Balance

 Omega–3s have a counterbalancing partner, omega-6s.
-If you think of omega-3s as anti-inflammatory, you can imagine omega-6s as inflammatory.
+If you think of omega-3s as an anti-inflammatory, you can imagine omega-6s as inflammatory.
 While we need some omega-6 fatty acids for proper brain function, healthy skin, hair, and bones, as a country we get far too many omega-6 and not enough omega-3s.

 In fact, your omega-3 and omega-6 levels should exist in a balanced ratio, close to 1:1.
 However, due to the Standard American Diet and the high levels of industrial seed oils (corn, soy, canola, etc.) we consume, most Americans have a ratio closer to 1:20 or worse.
 This disproportionate balance of omega-3s to omega-6 fatty acids contributes to systemic inflammation, poor fat metabolism, weight gain, and obesity.
 Fortunately, research has found that negative impacts of a poor omega-3 to omega-6 ratio can be reversed by taking more EPA and DHA, which are found in good fish oil supplements.